-Team’s create and sustain value within a business
+To build and sustain value a business needs their teams to perform

 Embrace the value of a creative culture

 Successful teams thrive in a business culture that embraces the value of initiative and creativity.
 With change dominating the business landscape, business needs to adapt and respond to this change, whilst also identifying the opportunities that change creates.

 High performing teams benefit from rich and deep connections between individuals.
 Connections that evoke a sense of belonging and inclusiveness within the individual and motivates their commitment to succeed.

 Managing these connections is becoming increasing significant as the modern workplace is now a mix of employees, contractors, project based hires, and ‘members’ of the gig economy.

 Teams are increasingly motivated by a sense of purpose, meaning and to making a positive experience for others.
 A key challenge for business is how to excite this motivation whilst also delivering value to its end-user.

 To meet this challenge a business needs to be of service to its teams and not just to the end-user.
 Such a practice creates a desire within teams to want to deliver for the end-user versus have to deliver.
 And these opportunities of shared value are critical for sustaining high levels of service.